pschool-in/curriculum/content/grammar/adjectivie/adjective-passages.md

 ## Kinds of adjectives

-Adjective of Quality: These adjectives provide information about the quality of person/s, things or places.
+Adjective of Quality: These adjectives provide information about the quality of person/s, things, or places.
 They can describe the "age", "size", "shape", "colors", "feelings", etc.

 For example: